juliaguida/oystercard/seasonal_break.md

-# Spring Break Information for Developers on Immersive
+# Seasonal Break Information for Developers on Immersive

 Hello everyone!
-Makers is closed for a spring break for the week of Jun 21st.
-It has been a challenging time over the past year, and we would encourage you to use this time to refresh.
+Makers is closed for seasonal breaks in both winter and spring.
+We encourage you to use this time to refresh, but this repo exists in case you'd like to do some programming.

-## Meeting up

-If you'd like to meet up with your cohort in person we would definitely encourage it, while following the government guidelines, and will be providing a small budget of £20 pp to spend on entertainment or travel to facilitate this.
-[You can read about how to submit receipts here.](https://docs.google.com/document/d/1ROS4bZfghlJp7gRtpADtWTd0kTwRh1jpePBLk0nSC5A/edit#)

-## Programming

 If you, like me, find programming not just a challenging profession but also an interesting intellectual pursuit, you might enjoy the following challenges.